kaaveland/eugene/examples/add_authors.md

 A transaction that holds an `AccessExclusiveLock` started a new statement.
 This blocks all access to the table for the duration of this statement.
 A safer way is: Run this statement in a new transaction.

 The statement is running while holding an `AccessExclusiveLock` on the Table `public.books`, blocking all other transactions from accessing it.

+#### Taking dangerous lock without timeout

+ID: `dangerous_lock_without_timeout`

+A lock that would block many common operations was taken without a timeout.
+This can block all other operations on the table indefinitely if any other transaction holds a conflicting lock while `idle in transaction` or `active`.
+A safer way is: Run `SET lock_timeout = '2s';` before the statement and retry the migration if necessary.

+The statement took `ShareRowExclusiveLock` on the Table `public.books` without a timeout.
+It blocks `UPDATE`, `DELETE`, `INSERT`, `MERGE` while waiting to acquire the lock.

 ## Statement number 5 for 10 ms